hmrc/file-upload/README.md

 # file-upload

-**This service is currently being replaced.
-If you need to use the functions this service delivers, please speak to the owning team**
+**This service is now deprecated.
+If you need to use the functions this service delivers, please use [Upscan service](https://confluence.tools.tax.service.gov.uk/pages/viewpage.action?pageId=101663507) or speak to the owners of Upscan service**

 [ ![Download](https://api.bintray.com/packages/hmrc/releases/file-upload/images/download.svg) ](https://bintray.com/hmrc/releases/file-upload/_latestVersion)